AndreaMLarson/Project-13/README.md

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server (IP 10.1.0.4) is configured to monitor the following machines:
 - _TODO: List the IP addresses of the machines you are monitoring_
+Web-1: 10.0.0.5
+Web-2: 10.0.0.6
+Web-3: 10.0.0.7

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+Filebeat
+Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat: collects and ships log files to Elasticsearch for indexing.
+Metricbeat: collects metrics from the operating system and from services running on the server (such as "up-time", CPU usage, and memory usage) and ships these metrics to Elasticsearch.

 ### Using the Playbook
 <<<<<<< HEAD